2024 Minden–Harlan tornado: Harrison and Shelby Counties

 Along the intersection of 750th Street and Hackberry Road, power poles were snapped.
 A home along 750th Street sustained moderate roof damage and a couple of outbuildings were heavily damaged.
 The tornado reached a peak width of 1,900 yd for the second time around this area.
 Several hardwood trees along Hazel Road were substantially damaged.
-The tornado passed west of Harlan, crossing Iowa 44, rapidly intensifying to low-end EF3 intensity.
+The tornado passed west of Harlan, crossing Iowa 44, intensifying to low-end EF3 intensity.
 A home was destroyed, with its roof torn out.
 Extensive tree damage occurred nearby, and a vehicle was thrown into a field.
 Along Ironwood Road, an outbuilding was significantly destroyed by the tornado.
 The tornado weakened down to low-end EF2 intensity along 1100th Street, downing multiple trees and damaging a roof of a farmhouse.
 The tornado strengthened slightly, several homes along US 59 sustained significant roof damage and numerous trees were snapped.
 The tornado began traveling near due north, paralleling US 59.
 Several outbuildings were demolished and roofs were damaged along Linden Road.

 The tornado missed Defiance and became increasingly shrouded in precipitation, becoming rain-wrapped.
 It eventually dissipated to the north of the town around 6:29 p.m.
 CDT.
 The tornado was on the ground for just over an hour, traveling 40.91 mi, and reaching a peak width of 1900 yd.